TimeWithPotato/CardioPrep-AI/README.md

 - Automated semantic feedback and scoring
 - Voice-to-voice interaction using browser-native APIs
 - Offline-first architecture with a downloadable Python backend
-- Rich UI feedback with charts and performance summaries
+- Rich UI feedback with charts and performance feedback

 ---